 When students achieve success, dopamine is released in the brain which is in turn a neurotransmitter – leading to greater success (dopamine is also released in the teacher’s brain).
 Students with dyslexia, especially those without a diagnosis, have experienced a lot of unexplained failure.
 Despite working hard, this is typically unnoticed, and simple tasks such as spelling their own name correctly, are beyond their reach.
 It confounds them that peers seem to read and write with ease and that these students receive plentiful praise.
 Keep targets small and measurable:

 My final principle is ‘Mind’s Eye’.
 It can be very confusing to read some of the literature around dyslexia.
 Defined as ‘word blindness’ originally, the notion of dyslexia as a ‘visual’ difficulty is again en vogue.
 However, we read and perceive with our brains and not our eyes.
 Accurate reading requires a synthesis of sound and image, a grapheme-phoneme connection.
-In reading, the eyes hope in saccades requiring ocular motor control: the more a student reads, the smoother this becomes but for dyslexics, reading is effortful.
+In reading, the eyes hop in saccades requiring ocular motor control: the more a student reads, the smoother this becomes – but for dyslexics, reading remains effortful so they practice less.

 Through assessment, visual working memory is often found to be significantly stronger than auditory working memory.
 Without exception, dyslexic learners of all ages tell me that they benefit from visuals, my own son told me aged 4 that he ‘thinks in pictures.’

-My final principle is ‘Mind’s Eye’.
-This is not simply a method of using visuals, it involves the imagination and visualising information, sometimes as a sequence or movie, sometimes static.
+‘Mind’s Eye’ is not simply a method of using visuals, it involves the imagination and visualising information, sometimes as a sequence or movie, sometimes static.

 When learners are struggling to read a word on the page, I will often ask them to imagine it instead, or spell it in the mind’s eye.